Richard Hourican |

 - Clear fixed-fee options for notices, surveys and Awards.

-- London-focused advice for terraced houses, flats, extensions, lofts and basement works.
+- London-focused advice for terraced houses, flats, extensions, lofts, excavations and basement works.

 - Party Wall Notice explained